112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 If it's publicity in the American press which you're objecting to, then criticize American news judgment; not French vanity.
 The story of the maquis and FFI was a "natural" news story.
 It's the kind of story that has hit the front pages ever since there were wars — and newspapers to report on them.

-As for the role the FFI and the Maquis played in the fight against Germany, see the statements of General Patton and General Patch, under question 77.
+As for the role the FFI and the Maquis played in the fight against Germany, see the statements of General Patton and General Patch, under [question § 77](#77).

 <div id="101"><em>101.
 "The French soldiers stole everything they could get their hands on.
 They stole our gas, jeeps, trucks, rations.
 We had to post guards over every vehicle."</em></div>